Learning optimal policies from event logs through reinforcement learning: a comparison of deep and MDP-based approaches: Learning best next activity policy with RL

-Considering the definition of MDP action and state reported above, the steps to follow for the construction of the MDP are the following: \begin{enumerate} \item \emph{Enriching the log.} In this step, based on the list of the agent's activities, each activity in the log is marked as an agent or as an environment (all the other activities) activity.
+Considering the definition of MDP actions and states reported above, the steps to follow for the construction of the MDP are the following: \begin{enumerate} \item \emph{Enriching the log.} In this step, domain knowledge about activity ownership is used to label activities as either agent-controlled or environment-controlled.
+Agent-controlled activities are those directly under the control of the process owner, whereas environment-controlled activities are executed by external actors.
 Moreover, the KPI of interest is computed for each trace $\sigma$.
 Its value can depend on the executed activities or on other attributes of the trace, and represents the reward $r(\sigma)$ of the whole trace $\sigma$.
-Note that we define $r(\sigma_k)=0$ for incomplete prefixes $\sigma_{k}$, $k < \text{len}(\sigma)$. \item \emph{Encoding and clustering using k-means.} In this step, each prefix in the log is encoded using three types of information: the frequency of the activities, the last position in which an activity has occurred, and the reward obtained up to that point.
-Namely, if the alphabet of all the activities is $\{\act{a}_1,\dots,\act{a}_n\}$ then the encoding of a prefix $\sigma_k$ is: {
+Note that we define $r(\sigma_k)=0$ for incomplete prefixes $\sigma_{k}$, $k < \text{len}(\sigma)$. \item \emph{Encoding and clustering using k-means.} In this step, each prefix in the log is encoded using three types of information: the frequency of the activities, the last position in which an activity has occurred, and the prefix reward.\footnote{Since the reward is non-zero only for completed traces, it effectively contributes to the state definition only for terminal states.} Namely, if the alphabet of all the activities is $A=\{\act{a}_1,\dots,\act{a}_n\}$ then the encoding of a prefix $\sigma_k$ is:

-} where $f_{\act{a}_i}$ and $p_{\act{a}_i}$ are defined in Sect.~\ref{sec:background}. $f_\text{max}$ and $p_\text{max}$ are respectively the highest frequency and position for all activities and all prefixes in the log.
-Note that the latter can also be seen as the max length of all traces in the log {
+where $f_{\act{a}_i}$ and $p_{\act{a}_i}$ are defined in Section~\ref{sec:back_event_log}. $f_\text{max}$ and $p_\text{max}$ are respectively the highest frequency and position for all activities and all prefixes in the log.
+Note that the latter can also be seen as the max length of all traces in the log

-} Finally, $\tilde r(\sigma_k)$ is the \emph{prefix normalized reward}: it is equal to $0$ for proper trace prefixes, while it is the reward of the trace normalized with respect to the rewards of all the traces for complete traces.
+Finally, $\tilde r(\sigma_k)$ is the \emph{prefix normalized reward}: it is equal to $0$ for incomplete trace prefixes ($k<|\sigma|$), while for complete traces it is the reward of the trace normalized with respect to the largest reward of all the traces.
 In other terms: